You are here

 David has decided not to attend the World Masters competition in Lyon, France, which he was scheduled to compete in.
 He said there is always another day and always another race.
 He just needs to heal and enjoy his World Record and National Title.

-David Schmanski - 3 year participant Submitted August 2015
+David Schmanski - 3-year participant Submitted August 2015

 Four years ago the State Finals were held at Battle Ground Academy High School and I lived about 2 miles away.
 I was 52 and had not run track since 1975 at the Ohio High School state championships.
-I went to the event, took my stop watch, and got an idea of what it would take to be competitive.
+I went to the event, took my stopwatch, and got an idea of what it would take to be competitive.
 I started that July and worked all winter and spring to get into shape and to develop some speed.
 I am a sprinter that does the 100, 200, 400 m races.
-I was ready to qualify at the regionals and the Nashville flood showed up and we were cancelled and automatically qualified into the State Finals.
+I was ready to qualify at the regionals and the Nashville flood showed up and we were canceled and automatically qualified into the State Finals.
 That was great, but I had no times on the books.
 So, I went to a race in Kentucky on a lousy wet cold day and ran a couple of races to get a baseline.
 With that done, I could plan my training accordingly.
 I ran well at the first State Finals and have been in three.
 I have won 5 golds and 3 silvers in 3 years.

 Jackie Allen submitted August 2012